 Assurance – high level assumptions about assurance, an example assurance assignment and ‘playback’ agenda, implied MI needs.

 Data Model – Introduction to data integration, need for data in the Model, Data Approach and the relation to the complete / recurring Main board to Delivery and Back again cycles, data sources, model details, technology discussion.

-ALL of these materials are shared and available here.
+The sub pages here provide another step of ontroduction, but ALL of these materials are shared and available here.